 Rhaenyra has more dragons, but not necessarily more control.
 Alicent has made a deal she may not be able to deliver.
 Aegon is alive and hidden.
 Aemond still has Vhagar.
 Corlys, Alyn, the Velaryon fleet, the Triarchy, and the Gullet are all moving toward the next major collision.

 If Season 1 is the origin and Season 2 is the escalation, Season 3 is where the war stops waiting politely offscreen.
+The Battle of the Gullet, Rhaenyra’s rule, Alicent’s honesty, the Faith’s refusal, the rat banquet, and the question of Targaryen madness all hit harder because Season 2 already showed how fragile everyone’s control really was.

-- Battle Of The Gullet Explained
+- Battle Of The Gullet Explained: what Season 3 is building toward.

 Listen To House Of The Dragon With Mary & Blake

-Start with the House of the Dragon With Mary & Blake podcast hub for our full archive of House of the Dragon coverage.
+Start with the House Of The Dragon With Mary & Blake podcast hub for our full archive of House Of The Dragon coverage.

-Continue Your House Of The Dragon Coverage
+Want The Next House Of The Dragon Catch-Up?

 Join The Nerd Clan

-Want bonus podcasts, extended reactions, and community conversation about House of the Dragon, Outlander, The Rings of Power, and everything else Mary & Blake are covering?
+Want bonus podcasts, extended reactions, and community conversation about House Of The Dragon, Outlander, The Rings Of Power, and everything else Mary & Blake are covering?

 Join the Nerd Clan community at JoinTheNerdClan.com and support everything Mary & Blake are building.

 Mary & Blake Media is not affiliated with HBO, Max, Warner Bros.
-Discovery, George R. R. Martin, or the House of the Dragon production.
+Discovery, George R. R. Martin, or the House Of The Dragon production.